alexandre-touret/rest-apis-versioning-solution/docs/02-first_version.md

 # Your first version

+## TL;DR: What will you learn in this chapter?

+This chapter covers the following topics:

+1. Pinpoint the impacts of the versioning in the OPENAPI Description file
+2. Implement a URL Based versioning
+3. Implement a header based versioning
+4. Deploy and configure a default version for your API

+## Prerequisites
 We will define in this chapter our first version in the URI and in a header mixing in the gateway & the apps.

 > **Warning**
 >
-> Before starting, this chapter, please shut down all the spring apps already started:
+> Before starting this chapter, please shut down all the apps already started:
 > * [config server](../config-server)
 > * [gateway](../gateway)
 > * [authorization server](../authorization-server)